rustls/rustls-native-certs/README.md

 # Platform support

-This is supported on Windows, macOS and Linux:
+This is supported on Windows, macOS, Android and Linux:

 - On all platforms, the `SSL_CERT_FILE` environment variable is checked first.
   If that's set, certificates are loaded from the path specified by that variable,